BoiseCodeWorks/student-workbook/src/reflections/wk8/quiz8.md

 ```

 ```
-**2.** At what level of your project do you need package.json?
+**2.** At what level of your project do you need package.json when deploying your application?
+Why?
 <!-- enter you answer in the space below -->
 ```

 ```
-**3.** What is the line you need to put into node to insure that your client is loaded properly?
+**3.** What command will ensure that your Vue code is compiled properly for deployment?
 <!-- enter you answer in the space below -->
 ```

 ```
-**4.** How must you define your port variable to heroku spins it up properly?
+**4.** _______ are used to provide your application with specific data based on it's environment.
+For example: connections strings, private keys or port.
+Fill in the blank.
 <!-- enter you answer in the space below -->
 ```

 ```
-**5.** What command can you use to get the console logs of your heroku app?
+**5.** What are the two ways to view the logs from your Heroku app.
 <!-- enter you answer in the space below -->
 ```